 For vegans, look out for noodles made only from wheat, water, salt, and oil.
 Most noodle types are made without eggs, but it is better to check the ingredient list.

 Replace the meat with a variety of vegetables, such as mushrooms, peas, and broccoli.
-We can also add tofu for a slightly more chewy texture to our dish.
+We can also add tofu for a slightly more chewy texture.

 Ingredients